robertorcosta/azure-docs.pt-br/articles/cognitive-services/LUIS/luis-tutorial-bing-spellcheck.md

 ## <a name="ignore-spelling-mistakes"></a>Ignorar erros de ortografia

-Se você não quiser usar o serviço do Verificação Ortográfica do Bing API v7, será necessário adicionar a grafia correta e incorreta.
+If you don't want to use the Bing Spell Check API v7 service, you need to add the correct and incorrect spelling.

-Duas soluções são:
+Two solutions are:

-* Exemplo de rótulo declarações que têm todas as diferentes ortografias para que o LUIS possa aprender a grafia adequada, bem como erros de digitação.
+* Label example utterances that have the all the different spellings so that LUIS can learn proper spelling as well as typos.
 Essa opção exige mais esforço de aplicação de rótulos do que o uso de um verificador ortográfico.
-* Crie uma lista de frases com todas as variações da palavra.
-Com essa solução, você não precisa rotular as variações de palavras no exemplo declarações.
+* Create a phrase list with all variations of the word.
+With this solution, you do not need to label the word variations in the example utterances.

 ## <a name="publishing-page"></a>Página de publicação
 A página de [publicação](luis-how-to-publish-app.md) tem uma caixa de seleção **Habilitar o verificador ortográfico do Bing**.
 Isso é uma conveniência para criar a chave e entender como a URL de ponto de extremidade é alterada.
 Você ainda precisará usar os parâmetros de ponto de extremidade corretos para que a ortografia seja corrigida em cada declaração.